 Understanding the Dangers of Heroin Abuse

-Heroin is a refined product of morphine which is directly extracted from opium.
-It has no acceptable medical purpose in United States and is one of the most deadly drugs that ever existed.
-Although heroin abuse is nothing new to society, the dangers of heroin abuse, today, are significantly far greater than ever before.
+Heroin is a refined product of morphine, which is directly extracted from certain opium poppy plants.
+It has no acceptable medical purpose in the United States and is one of the deadliest narcotic drugs ever developed.
+Although heroin abuse is nothing new to society, the dangers of heroin abuse remain of great concern.

 Why is Heroin Abuse So Dangerous?